-We continue to observe a general decreasing trend in average fine sediment levels in the Little Naches and Upper Yakima drainages.
-Increases observed in 2016-2019 in both drainages may have been due to effects from the large fires the region has experienced in recent years.
-Overall, the generally low rates of fine sediment should be conducive for egg and alevin survival and should favor salmonid spawning success.
+Low rates of fine sediment improve egg and alevin survival and favor salmonid spawning success.
+The overall trend in average fine sediment levels in the Little Naches and Upper Yakima drainages is decreasing.
+However, we have observed increases in some recent years in both drainages that may have been due to effects from the large fires the region has experienced in these years as well as other factors.

-The results of the USFS sampling in the South Fork Tieton River were also low over a 17-year sampling period.
+The results of the USFS sampling in the South Fork Tieton River were low over a 17-year sampling period.
 These conditions should be favorable for early life history survival of bull trout.